 French

-A traditional French grandpa name is “Grand-père,” though many families use “Pépère” or “Grand-papa” for a softer feel.
+A traditional French term for a grandfather is “Grand-père,” although many families use “Pépère” or “Grand-papa” for a more affectionate feel.

 - Formal – Grand-père